enterprisemodules/ora_profile/README.md

 - linuxx64_12201_database.zip
 - p6880880_122010_Linux-x86-64_12.2.0.1.12.zip (OPatch)
+- p27468969_122010_Linux-x86-64.zip (GI APR 2018 RELEASE UPDATE 12.2.0.1.180417)

+If you also want to install ASM, the file below also needs to be placed in the `files` directory:

+- linuxx64_12201_grid_home

-You can download this file from [here](http://support.oracle.com) or [here](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/oracle12c-linux-12201-3608234.html)
+You can download these files from [here](http://support.oracle.com) or [here](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/oracle12c-linux-12201-3608234.html)